bio-platform/bio-class-deb10/README.md

 * Backup home directory to NFS
   * Backup your home directory to NFS executing `backup2NFS`
   * Restore data back to the instance executing `restoreFromNFS` (For Experienced Users Only)
+  * Please note that in this Debian 10 version backup directory is located under /data/persistent/<your_login>/bio-class-deb10/

 * For security reasons failed login attempt limits are realized, so after exceeding this limit your IP address may be blocked for some time.
-See more below in section [Fail2ban](#fail2ban)
+See more below in section [Fail2ban](#fail2ban).
+To prevent ban you can insert your public IPv4 addresses (Office/Home/VPN etc) into [Metadata](#unban-your-public-ip).

 * Support
   * Send email to [cloud@metacentrum.cz](mailto:cloud@metacentrum.cz?subject=Bioconductor), do not forget to mention Bioconductor in Subject field
   * Use Request tracker to [create new ticket](https://rt.cesnet.cz/rt/Ticket/Create.html?Queue=27&Subject=Bioconductor&Content=Issue%20with%20Bioconductor)
-    * After login follow the link "klikněte zde pro povedení Vaší žádosti/click here to resume your request"
+    * After login follow the link "klikněte zde pro provedení Vaší žádosti/click here to resume your request"
     * Write down your issue and confirm using button "Vytvořit/Create"
+  * #### In your support request please include detailed procedure of your issue with:
+    * Login attempt with degug information `ssh -vvv -A -Y -X -i ~/.ssh/id_rsa <login>@<Floating IP>`
+    * Existing instances list - [Open Project](https://cloud.muni.cz/) -> Compute -> Instances as printscreen
+    * Instance log - [Open Project](https://cloud.muni.cz/) -> Compute -> Instances -> click on instance Name -> submenu *Log* -> button *View Full Log* and attach it as plain text document
+    * Instance Overview - [Open Project](https://cloud.muni.cz/) -> Compute -> Instances -> click on instance Name -> submenu Overview -> sections *Specs*, *IP Addresses*, *Security Groups*, *Metadata* or printscreen of this tab
+    * Command `statusBIOSW` output and attach it as plain text document

 ### Tips/FAQ